gajus/dindent/README.md

 [![Latest Stable Version](https://poser.pugx.org/gajus/dindent/version.png)](https://packagist.org/packages/gajus/dindent)
 [![License](https://poser.pugx.org/gajus/dindent/license.png)](https://packagist.org/packages/gajus/dindent)

 Dindent (aka., "HTML beautifier") will indent HTML for development and testing.
 Dedicated for those who suffer from reading a template engine produced markup.

 Try it in the [sandbox](http://gajus.com/dindent/sandbox/).

-## A word of caution

-Do not be bothered about the markup indentation in the production environment.
-Do not use HTML beautifiers-filters to hide the underlying issues with the code.
+## Abuse Case

+Dindent will not sanitise or otherwise manipulate your output beyond indentation.

 If you are looking to remove malicious code or make sure that your document is standards compliant, consider the following alternatives: